Curing Healthcare Cyber Security – A Better Way To Protect Patient Data

 $3.9 million is the total impact with an average cost of $150 per record lost for the average breach

 The newly introduced GDPR rule now poses similar risks in the E.U.
 Already last July, the E.U. fined British Airways £183 million ($228 million) for leaking the personal data of 500,000 customers.
 It’s only a matter of time until companies holding healthcare-related data find themselves in the same position.
 And cost aside, reputational damage can have long-lasting implications for an organization’s profitability, growth, and even viability following a high-profile cybersecurity failure.

 The Problems with Encryption and Decryption

-Most organizations today rely on encryption to protect internet communications; according to the Google Transparency Report, over 90 percent of the traffic received by the company and its products is encrypted via SSL or TLS connections.
+Most organizations today rely on encryption to protect internet communications; according to the Google Transparency Report, over 90 percent of the traffic received by the company and its products is encrypted via SSL (Secure Sockets Layer) or TLS (Transport Layer Security) connections.
 The same can be said for other browsers.
 Healthcare organizations are no exception to this trend—and neither are hackers.
 In fact, more than half of the malware attacks seen today are using some form of encryption for establishing communications or infiltrating systems.

 94% of Internet traffic is encrypted via SSL or TLS connections according to the Google Transparency Report